-Each year, the European Commission draws up an 'annual priority list' of areas to be included in the development of network codes for electricity, with input from a public consultation.
-The Commission, with further input from the Agency for the Cooperation of Energy Regulators (ACER) and the European Network of Transmission System Operators for Gas (ENTSOG), adopts proposals for network codes.
+Each year, the Commission draws up an 'annual priority list' of areas to be included in the development of network codes, with input from a public consultation.
+On the basis of this, as well as further input from the Agency for the Cooperation of Energy Regulators (ACER) and the European Network of Transmission System Operators for Gas (ENTSOG), the Commission adopts proposals for network codes.

 Adopted network codes

-The network code on harmonised transmission tariff structures for gas enhances tariff transparency and tariff coherency by harmonising basic principles and definitions used in tariff calculation, and also includes a mandatory comparison of national tariff-setting methodologies against a benchmark methodology.
+The network code on harmonised transmission tariff structures for gas enhances tariff transparency and coherency by harmonising basic principles and definitions used in tariff calculation, and it includes a mandatory comparison of national tariff-setting methodologies against a benchmark methodology.
 It also stipulates publication requirements for information on tariffs and revenues of transmission system operators.